dexredux/r6RecoilControl/README.md

   Third:
     with it connected, you can now manage your vertical recoil config for each gun I currently have in the app ALWAYS remember to save after modifying values, it will not auto save

+*One final note for anyone wanting to modify the project, I use the Newtonsoft.Json package for object serialization.